blogmv/backbone-require/README.md

 Backbone + RequireJS
 ================

-This is a simple and minimalist example using Backbone and RequireJS.
-The one works with Views/Sub-Views and Events.
+This is a SPA built with Backbone and Require through an API built with Python using Google App Engine to host blogMV* data.